-A Radical New Scheme to Engineer the World's Glaciers
+A Radical New Scheme to Prevent Catastrophic Sea-Level Rise

 “Part of the reason I’m putting this forward is it might be better to have a more targeted intervention.
 While the broad-brush solar geo-engineering is more planetary scale, the problems may be more planetary scale too,” he told me.

-His proposal, which has not been previously described in the press, tries to work at the source of the problem.
+His proposal, which has not been previously described at length in the press, tries to work at the source of the problem.
 The glaciers in Greenland and Antarctica which will unleash the fastest sea-level rise are relatively contained right now.
 Engineering them should be different than trying to wrench a change into a tumultuous global weather system.

 “Their geographic scale is smaller,” he said.
 “You get much more bang for your buck, in terms of how many societal impacts come from these specific ice streams and outlet glaciers.”